mattpopovich/mattpopovich.com/_posts/2024-02-23-how-to-use-adobe-dng-converter-from-the-command-line.md

 * `-d = output directory`
 * `-fl = embed fast load data`

 And that's it!
-If you look in your `/path/to/output/folder`, you should see the converted `.DNG` files. 🎉
+If you look in your `/path/to/output/folder`, you should see the converted `.DNG` files 🎉

-But I'd recommend adding the `-mp` flag as it adds a [decent boost to processing times](TODO):
+But I'd recommend adding the `-mp` flag as it adds a [decent boost to processing times](#argument-runtime-and-file-size-comparison):
 ```console
 matt@mac $ /Applications/Adobe\ DNG\ Converter.app/Contents/MacOS/Adobe\ DNG\ Converter -fl -mp -d /path/to/output/folder /path/to/GPR/folder/*
 ```